-J&J misses revenue estimates as blockbuster drugs disappoint
+J&J forecasts weak annual profit, misses revenue estimates

-(Reuters) - Johnson & Johnson narrowly missed quarterly revenue estimates on Wednesday as sales of its blockbuster psoriasis medicine Stelara and cancer drug Imbruvica fell short of expectations.
+(Reuters) - Johnson & Johnson on Wednesday forecast full-year profit largely below expectations, after posting a rare miss on quarterly revenue as sales of some of its major drugs fell short of Wall Street expectations.

+Shares of the healthcare giant, which were trading at a record high prior to the results, fell about 1.5% to $147 in premarket trading.

+J&J’s pharmaceuticals unit, which makes up half of the overall sales and produces blockbuster drugs such as Imbruvica and Stelara, has powered much of the company’s recent growth even as it works to improve the performance of its medical device and consumer health units.

+However, intense competition for some off-patent drugs such as prostate cancer drug Zytiga, coupled with pressure on prescription drug prices in the United States, has weighed on revenue at the top-earning unit.

-Revenue at J&J’s pharmaceuticals unit, which also makes antidepressant Spravato and plaque psoriasis drug Tremfya, rose 3.5% to $10.55 billion in the fourth quarter, missing the average estimate of $10.63 billion, according to two analysts polled by Refinitiv.
+Revenue at the pharma unit, which also makes antidepressant Spravato and plaque psoriasis drug Tremfya, rose 3.5% to $10.55 billion in the fourth quarter, but missed the average estimate of $10.63 billion, according to two analysts polled by Refinitiv.

 Litigation expenses fell to $264 million in the fourth quarter, from $1.29 billion a year ago.